iLollek/NRPFarMod/README.md

 This means that now NPRFarMod is going to monitor the music in the game.
 As soon as it detects that a song has changed - either automatically, because it ended, or because the player used the phone to skip a song - there is a small chance (currently it's 20%) that NRPFarMod will, instead of playing the next normal song (from the game's OST), play one of your custom songs.

+# Bugs & Issues
+Found something that doesn't work?
+Please verify that your Issue isn't already known (In the "Known Issues" section) and that is has not been reported in the [Issues Tab](https://github.com/iLollek/NRPFarMod/issues) already.
+## Reporting a Bug
+First, verify if you're on the newest Release of NRPFarMod.
+Maybe your Issue has been fixed already.

+If something doesn't work, please [create a Issue](https://github.com/iLollek/NRPFarMod/issues/new).
+Give a Detailed Description of your Issue and if possible, always provide Screenshots.
+This helps us fix your Issue faster.

+## Known Issues
+- No known Issues.

 # Support
 If you want to Support the Development of the NRPFarMod, you can do so in many ways!